rakiya30/Olist-SQL-Analytics-Portfolio/README.md

 - ✅ orders
 - ✅ geolocation

-Remaining tables will be imported as the project progresses.
+The core Olist e-commerce tables have been imported and analysed using SQL Server.

 ---

 # SQL Skills Demonstrated

+ # SQL Skills Demonstrated

-✅ SELECT
+- ✅ SELECT

-✅ FROM
+- ✅ FROM

-✅ WHERE
+- ✅ WHERE

-✅ COUNT()
+- ✅ COUNT()
+- ✅ AVG()

-✅ DISTINCT
+- ✅ DISTINCT

-✅ GROUP BY
+- ✅ GROUP BY

-✅ HAVING
+- ✅ HAVING

-✅ ORDER BY
+- ✅ ORDER BY

-✅ LIKE
+- ✅ LIKE

-✅ IN
+- ✅ IN
+- ✅ CASE statements
+- ✅ JOINs
+- ✅ Common Table Expressions (CTEs)
+- ✅ Window Functions
+- ✅ Business Analysis
+- ✅ Views
 ---

-# Business Questions Solved
+# Some of the Business Questions Solved

 - Which states have the most customers?
 - Which cities have more than 1,000 customers?